admissions-nextera/01Edu-Egypt/projects_guides/net_cat/README.md

 - [ ] Default port 8989 when no argument given
 - [ ] Usage message when more than one argument given
-- [ ] Linux logo sent to connecting clients
+- [ ] Linux logo and name prompt sent to connecting clients
 - [ ] Empty names rejected and re-prompted
 - [ ] Maximum 10 connections enforced
 - [ ] New client receives full message history on join